DanielTakeshi/Paper_Notes/README.md

-This will contain my notes for research papers.
-The papers are arranged by category, and then further numbered on a (1) to (5) scale where a (1) means I essentially have not read it yet, while a (5) means I feel confident that I understand almost everything about the paper.
+This will contain my notes for research papers that I've read.
+The papers are arranged by category, and then further numbered on a (1) to (5) scale where a (1) means I have only barely skimmed it, while a (5) means I feel confident that I understand almost everything about the paper.
 Within a single year, these papers should be organized according to publication date, which gives an idea of how these contributions were organized.

-The links here will link to my paper summaries (if I have them), otherwise the summaries are likely somewhere on a long TODO list.
+The links here go to my paper summaries (if I have them), otherwise I probably have put that task somewhere in my long TODO list for papers to read/write about.
+I won't be listing all relevant papers, just the ones that I'm mostly likely to try and summarize here.

 # Deep Learning